-10. On The Sunday Of Life (1992)
+11. On The Sunday Of Life (1992)

-Partly inspired by Steven Wilson’s love of XTC alter-ego The Dukes Of Stratosphear, the first Porcupine Tree album bears little resemblance to the progressive colossus that would eventually emerge.
+Partly inspired by Wilson’s love of XTC alter-ego the Dukes Of Stratosphear, the first Porcupine Tree album bears little resemblance to the progressive colossus that would eventually emerge.
 But within the quirky psychedelia of songs like Radioactive Toy and the title track lurks plenty of the gentle subversion and zealous curiosity that has defined everything under the PT banner.

-9. Up The Downstair (1993)
+10. Up The Downstair (1993)